nextflow-io/nextflow/docs/tracing.md

 ```{image} images/timeline-min.png
 ```

 Each bar represents a process run in the pipeline execution.
 The bar length represents the task duration time (wall-time).
 The colored area in each bar represents the real execution time.
 The grey area to the *left* of the colored area represents the task scheduling wait time.
 The grey area to the *right* of the colored area represents the task termination time (clean-up and file un-staging).
-The numbers on the x-axis represent the time in absolute units eg. minutes, hours, etc.
+The numbers on the x-axis represent the time in absolute units e.g. minutes, hours, etc.

 Each bar displays two numbers: the task duration time and the virtual memory size peak.